narendardheeravath/sensor-emulator-rest-api/README.md

 	3.2.
 Exposed the below Alert APIs using Spring MVC

 #read
-			1. read – reads all alerts that are stored in the database http://localhost:8080/readAlerts
+			a. read – reads all alerts that are stored in the database http://localhost:8080/readAlerts
 #readByTimeRange

-			2. readByTimeRange – reads all alerts that are created between the given two timestamps http://localhost:8080/readAlertsByTimeRange?startTime=1234&endTime=12345
+			b. readByTimeRange – reads all alerts that are created between the given two timestamps http://localhost:8080/readAlertsByTimeRange?startTime=1234&endTime=12345